 I use Neovim for all my editing tasks.
 It’s a great editor, you should try it!

 If you want to contact me for academic matters, in particular if you are a prospective student, use either one of my academic e-mail addresses, i.e. firstname.lastname@example.org or email@example.com.

-If you want to contact me for anything else, send an e-mail to email@example.com.
+If you want to contact me for anything else, send an e-mail to firstname.lastname@example.org.
 For encrypted communication, please use my public key and GnuPG.
 I also use numerous messengers on my smartphone, such as Signal, Telegram, Threema, and, if need be, WhatsApp.
 You can find one of my mobile numbers in my curriculum vitæ.
-Note that while I enjoy discussing interesting things with others over these media, but please be considerate and do not use ‘cross-talk’ to get a faster response.
-I once had a person send me an e-mail and when I did not respond fast enough for their liking, they started contacting me via other messengers.
-That is not a nice way to start a conversation.
+Note that while I enjoy discussing interesting things with others over these media, be considerate and do not use ‘cross-talk’ to try to get a faster response.
+I once had a stranger send me an e-mail and when I did not respond fast enough for their liking, they started contacting me via other messengers.
+That is not a nice way to have a conversation.

 For legal and privacy reasons, there is no way to comment on my content on this site.
 I do enjoy getting feedback from my readers via e-mail or some other medium, though.
-In my experience, such personal exchanges lead to much more profound and civil discussions.
+In my experience, such personal exchanges lead to profound and more civil discussions.